-GW-609-4001

-\ This limited warranty is for residential usage of this equipment and not applicable when this equipment is used for a commercial application.
+GW-552-4196

+\This is a use other than commercial.
 A commercial use is any application where the end purchaser uses the product for other than personal, family or household purposes.

-LIMITED WARRANTY CENTRAL AIR CONDITIONER

-TCY, TCX, TCC, TCD, TCH, TCK, TCM, TCP, THC and TSC

-Models Less Than 20 Tons for Commercial Use\ (Parts Only)
+LIMITED WARRANTY CENTRAL AIR CONDITIONER TCY, TCX, TCC, TCD, TCH AND TCM Models Less Than 20 Tons for Commercial Use\ (Parts Only)